 Transparent disclosure relates to making available accurate and comprehensive information to enhance customer decision making.

-Marketing practices includes labeling, advertising, and sales policies.
+Marketing practices include labeling, advertising, and sales policies.

 Regulatory or licensing concerns relate to any practices that are subject to enhanced regulatory or licensing risks because of potential adverse societal impacts.